dhruvp987/Portfolio/README.md

 ## Note
 - Website does not render correctly on Safari
 - Font looks too thin on Firefox
-- Wind will following screen when scrolling
+- Wind will follow screen when scrolling

 ## To-Do
 - Fix rendering issues on Safari